 4. Skip the Blotting Strips

-4. Skip the blotting strips—because you won't know how a scent smells on your skin until it's, well, on your skin.
-Aim the atomizer at pulse points like your wrists, neck, and décolletage.
-And limit yourself to two scents per shopping trip to avoid olfactory burnout.
+You won't know how a scent smells on your skin unless is spritzed, well, on your skin.
+Aim the atomizer at pulse points like your wrist, neck, and décolletage.
+Limit yourself to two scents per shopping trip in order to avoid olfactory burnout.

 There should be no rush in finding the perfect fragrance for your walk down the aisle.
 As you try outdifferent scents, sit with one for a bit.
 Most perfumes take at least half an hour to dry, and until it does, you won't be able to smell the top, middle, and base notes.
 While you're at the counter, ask if you can take away one or two samples so you can observe the changes over time.